videojs/video.js/docs/guides/options.md

 When `true`, the Video.js player will have a fluid size.
 In other words, it will scale to fit its container.

+Also, if the `<video>` element has the `"vjs-fluid"`, this option is automatically set to `true`.

 #### `inactivityTimeout`

 > Type: `Number`

 Video.js indicates that the user is interacting with the player by way of the `"vjs-user-active"` and `"vjs-user-inactive"` classes and the `"useractive"` event.

 The `inactivityTimeout` determines how many milliseconds of inactivity is required before declaring the user inactive.
+A value of `0` indicates that there is no `inactivityTimeout` and the user will never be considered inactive.

 #### `language`

 > Type: `String`

-A [two-letter code][lang-codes] matching one of the available languages in the player.
+A [language code][lang-codes] matching one of the available languages in the player.
 This sets the initial language for a player, but it can always be changed.

 Learn more about [languages in Video.js](languages.md).